sigasi/sigasi_insights/content/manual/common/linting.md

 Changes through Sigasi version:

 * Since [Sigasi Studio 4.2](/releasenotes/sigasi-4.02) the `@suppress` comment also suppresses errors.
-* Since [Sigasi Studio 4.3](/releasenotes/sigasi-4.03) problems have a quick fix to automatically add the `@suppress` comment with a matching problem message prefix.
+* Since [Sigasi Studio 4.3](/releasenotes/sigasi-4.03) problems have a Quick Fix to automatically add the `@suppress` comment with a matching problem message prefix.
-* Since [Sigasi Studio 5.4](/releasenotes/sigasi-5.04) it is possible to suppress all the problems file-, library-, or project-wide through a single quick fix.
+* Since [Sigasi Studio 5.4](/releasenotes/sigasi-5.04) it is possible to suppress all the problems file-, library-, or project-wide through a single Quick Fix.

 ## No Linting for Common Libraries